 Benefits for Irish Sellers

-One of the key benefits for Irish sellers engaged in ecommerce is that currently there are few retailers using Google Shopping to sell their products, however there are a large number of Irish consumers constantly searching for goods.
-There is a huge opportunity in the market to gain competitive edge and to drive more online sales.
+One of the key benefits for Irish sellers engaged in ecommerce is that currently few retailers are using Google Shopping to sell their products, however, there are a large number of Irish consumers constantly searching for goods.
+There is a huge opportunity in the market to gain a competitive edge and to drive more online sales.
 Irish people engaged in ecommerce spend on average €3,143 per year online according to Ecommerce Europe, which represents a huge opportunity for Irish SME’s and retailers to augment their sales through these new tools and platforms available to us.